rendotiso/Capstone_OOP_F2/README.md

 Option 1: Running the JAR (Recommended)
 1. Go to the [Releases](../../releases) section of this repository
 2. Download the latest release file: `Organizer.jar`.
-3. Double-click the file, or open your terminal in the downloads folder and run:
+3. Open your terminal/command prompt in the downloads folder and run:
     ```bash
     java -jar Organizer.jar
     ```